Hobie Pro Angler 14 Review

 With any gear that you buy, the product range will follow the logic of car brands.
 You’ll have your cheap Korean knock-offs.
 There’ll be the Fords and the Chevys which offer the same thing but insist theirs is better.
 You’ll get your Volkswagens who lie through their teeth about their emission standards.
 And you will also find some very nice vehicles that happen to be worth the money you pay for them.

 If the Hobie Pro Angler 14 were a car, it would be like taking your Grandpa’s Cadillac and installing one of those fancy new V6 motors that don’t suck gas like a west Texas Rockefeller rig.
 This vehicle is large and in charge.
 You could use it to save passengers from a sinking boat.
-And (besides the gear the CIA at some point no doubt developed to fight the Soviets) it has the most innovative and efficient pedal drive technology known to man.
+And (besides the gear the CIA developed to fight the Soviets) it has the most innovative and efficient pedal drive technology known to man.

 Pro Angler 14 Key Features